tomlooman/tomlooman.github.io/_posts/2021-11-11-unreal-engine-developer-settings.md

 You might be placing all your settings and tweakable options in Blueprints or even hard-coded in C++.
 Unreal Engine does have the option to easily add more configuration settings in the INI config file system using the Developer Settings class.
 You are probably familiar with the existence of these configuration INI files already.
 DefaultGame.ini, DefaultEngine.ini, etc. are built using this class and the Unreal Editor's Project Settings and Editor Settings use this system.

+{: .notice--info }
-New in **Unreal Engine 5** is **_DeveloperSettingsBackedByCVars_** which adds easy binding with Console Variables (CVars) and project/editor settings.
+New in **Unreal Engine 5** is `DeveloperSettingsBackedByCVars` which adds easy binding with Console Variables (CVars) and project/editor settings.
 I'm explaining this new feature at the bottom of this post.

-This system requires some (basic) [C++](https://www.tomlooman.com/unreal-engine-cpp-tutorials/) to define the variables, so even without programming experience, it's relatively easy to use.
+This system requires some simple [C++](https://www.tomlooman.com/unreal-engine-cpp-tutorials/) to define the variables, so even without programming experience, it's relatively easy to use.

 ## Setting up Developer Settings & Configuration Files

 ```cpp
 // Example of configuration file content.
 These files are located in MyProject/Config/*.ini
 [/Script/ActionRoguelike.SSaveGameSettings]
 SaveSlotName=SaveSlot03
 DummyTablePath=/Game/ActionRoguelike/Monsters/DT_Monsters.DT_Monsters
 ```

-By deriving a new C++ class from _UDeveloperSettings_ you can easily add your own.
-The \[CategoryName\] will be your Project + ClassName: **\[/Script/ActionRoguelike.SaveGameSettings\]** in the case of my open-source [Action Roguelike GitHub](https://github.com/tomlooman/ActionRoguelike) project.
+By deriving a new C++ class from `UDeveloperSettings` you can easily add your own.
+The `[CategoryName]` will be your Project + ClassName: `[/Script/ActionRoguelike.SaveGameSettings]` in the case of my open-source [Action Roguelike GitHub](https://github.com/tomlooman/ActionRoguelike) project.

 [Configuration Files](https://dev.epicgames.com/documentation/en-us/unreal-engine/configuration-files-in-unreal-engine) use key-value pairs **Key=Value** and support file paths and even arrays.
 We'll be filling an FString and asset path to assign a DataTable via the INI file.

 _DeveloperSettings_ is a Module.
-Creating a UDeveloperSettings derived class will add this module to your .uproject automatically.
-If it doesn't or you want all your modules in the _.Build.cs_ file then you should add DeveloperSettings manually.
+Creating a `UDeveloperSettings` derived class will add this module to your `.uproject` automatically.
+If it doesn't or you want all your modules in the `.Build.cs` file then you should add DeveloperSettings manually.

 ## Defining Developer Settings in C++